 After graduating from Lakeview High School in Battle Creek, I went to college at the University of Alaska Fairbanks, where I earned a BS in Mathematics.
 In 2012 I moved back to southwest Michigan settling down in Kalamazoo.
 I have spent the last four years working at the State Hospital on Oakland Dr, while preparing income taxes with Jackson Hewitt on the side each winter since 2016.
 I believe that in general, the best thing that government can do is leave its citizens alone, because each individual is better suited to run their own life than a politician trying to run everyone's life.

 “In a free market, services should not be illegal without just cause, this includes entertainment venues.
-Legalized private casinos and gambling services are just one more industry that could be used to diversify Michigan's economy, promoting growth and new job opportunities.”
+Legalized private casinos and gambling services, whether physical or online, are just one more industry that could be used to diversify Michigan's economy, promoting growth and new job opportunities.”